 We’ll focus on how to structure the most widely used contract clauses for real estate to protect yourself properly.

 It will prove more valuable, as these will likely be the ones you come across the most.

-By far, the two most common contract clauses for real estate in an offer to purchase a property are making the deal conditional on some sort of inspection, and obtaining financing.
+By far, there are two most common contract clauses for real estate in an offer to purchase a property.
+They are making the deal conditional on some sort of inspection, and obtaining financing.